Skip to main content

 Are Zoloft vs. Prozac the same?

-No. Zoloft and Prozac are not the same.
+No, Zoloft and Prozac are not the same.
 Although they both work to enhance serotonin activity, they have some differences in approved uses and dosage forms.
-Zoloft is FDA-approved for PTSD and social anxiety disorder, whereas Prozac is used off-label for these indications.
-Zoloft is available as an oral tablet and liquid solution, while Prozac comes as an oral capsule.
+For example, although both drugs are approved for major depression, OCD, and panic disorder, Zoloft is also approved for PTSD and social anxiety disorder.
+In contrast, Prozac is also approved for bulimia and depressive episodes of bipolar disorder.
+Zoloft is available as an oral tablet and liquid solution, while Prozac is available as an oral capsule.

 Is Zoloft vs. Prozac better?